 As a responsible homeowner, you probably maintain all your major appliances regularly.
 However, one appliance that tends to get overlooked is the electrical panel.
 You may not even realize this box is considered an appliance!
 Just because it works discreetly in the background doesn’t mean you should ignore it.

 Be aware that electrical panels wear out slowly, creating increasingly more noticeable problems as the months and years go by.
 If you notice signs of a declining service panel, or you have electrical upgrades in mind, turn to Reliable Electrical Services.
-Our experience upgrading and replacing circuit panels dates back to 2002.
+We’ve had experience upgrading and replacing circuit panels since 2002.

 Are you unsure if it’s time to upgrade your home’s electrical panel?
 You may be due for a replacement panel if: